This quick quinoa salad is made with fresh ingredients and comes together in minutes. It’s also gluten-free and vegan.

-So that's what we're doing with this detox quinoa salad.
-We're making healthy food taste good, but also deeply nourishing for your body.
+So that’s what we’re doing with this quinoa salad—bringing together simple ingredients in a quick, flavorful dish.
 Here were my goals for creating this salad:

-- It had to be full of foods that detoxify your body
+- It had to be made with a mix of fresh ingredients

-- It had to be a salad that was allergy friendly (this has no: gluten, dairy, meat, egg, corn, soy, nuts, shellfish or sugar)
+- It had to be allergy-friendly (this has no: gluten, dairy, meat, egg, corn, soy, nuts, shellfish, or added sugar)

 - The ingredients had to be easy to find (read: anyone can make this)